In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 1332 user_b 50.5 observer

-If the process with high CPU usage is an observer process, further troubleshooting of OceanBase internal threads is required.
+If the high-CPU process is an observer, further troubleshooting of the OceanBase internal threads is required.

-If it is another process (such as other_process), contact the relevant user to make adjustments.
+If it is another process (such as other_process), contact the relevant user for adjustment.

 Step 2: Check the internal threads of OceanBase Database